Boundary Layer Estimates in Stochastic Homogenization: Regularity of random elliptic operators on and corrector estimates

-\end{theorem}
+\end{theorem*}

-In our argument, we have used the following estimate for the first-order homogenization corrector that has been proven in \cite[Theorem~2]{GNO5} under the assumption that the ensemble satisfies a log-Sobolev inequality.
-The result can be found in the more general setting of homogenization for nonlinear uniformly elliptic systems under the assumption that the ensemble satisfies a spectral gap in \cite[Corollary~15]{FN_2020}.
-For the degenerate linear elliptic setting see \cite{Bella_Kniely}. \begin{theorem}[Corrector estimates in stochastic homogenization] Under Assumption (A1)--(A3) and for $d\geq 3$, there exists a random field $\C(a, x)$ with stretched exponential moments in the sense \eqref{stretched} such that
+In the current contribution we have also used the following estimate for the first-order whole-space homogenization corrector that has been proven in \cite[Theorem~2]{GNO5} under the assumption that the ensemble satisfies a log-Sobolev inequality.
+The result can be found in the more general setting of homogenization for nonlinear uniformly elliptic systems under the assumption that the ensemble satisfies a spectral gap in \cite[Corollary~15]{FN_2020}, or for the degenerate linear elliptic setting in \cite{Bella_Kniely}. \begin{theorem*} Under assumptions (A1)--(A3) and for $d\geq 3$, there exists a random field $\C(a, x)$ with stretched exponential moments in the sense \eqref{stretched} such that

-holds for any $x \in \Rd^d$. \end{theorem}
+holds for any $x_0 \in \Rd^d$. \end{theorem*}

-Relying in addition on Assumption (A4), we also obtain small-scale regularity properties of the correctors. \begin{lemma}[Regularity of the correctors on small scales] Let Assumptions (A1)--(A4) be satisfied.
-Then for any $0<\gamma<\nu$ and any $x_0\in \mathbb{R}^d$ there exists a random constant $\mathcal{C}(a,x_0)$ with a uniform bound on suitable stretched exponential moments
+Relying in addition on assumption (A4), we also obtain the following small-scale regularity properties of the correctors.
+For their (short) proof, we refer to the companion paper \cite{BFJR_1}. \begin{lemma} Let assumptions (A1)--(A4) be satisfied.
+Then for any $0<\gamma<\nu$ and $x_0\in \mathbb{R}^d$ there exists a random constant $\mathcal{C}(a,x_0)$ with a uniform bound on suitable stretched exponential moments

 with $C$ depending possibly on $\gamma$ but not on $x_0$ such that the following is true: The estimates

 and

 hold for any $x,y\in B_\eps(x_0)$.